hengzhanglab/hengzhanglab.github.io/_pages/publications.md

 (<sup>#</sup> for equal contribution; <sup>\*</sup> for corresponding authors)

 <ol>
-{% for publi in site.data.recentpub %}
+{% for publi in site.data.publications %}

 {% if publi.title == "year" %}
 <h4>{{ publi.year }}</h4>